-New Jersey attorney general limits local cooperation with ICE, postpones decisions
+New Jersey attorney general limits local cooperation with ICE, postpones some decisions.

 New Jersey Attorney General Gurbir Grewal on Nov.
 29 released a directive curtailing local law enforcement’s contact and cooperation with ICE.
 It bars police, sheriffs, and other public authorities from assisting ICE operations, inquiring into someone’s immigration status, and sharing with ICE space and databases that aren’t otherwise public.
 It also helps individuals know their rights before talking to ICE.
 “Folks might be speaking to [ICE] out of a belief that they are required to,” Alexander Shalom, a senior supervising attorney for the ACLU-NJ, told me.
 “No longer will immigrants … be duped into the conversation.”